-Text recycling is an increasingly important and controversial issue in scholarly communication, yet little actual research has been conducted and it is rarely addressed in the ethical training of researchers.
-The Text Recycling Research Project is the first large scale investigation of the topic.
-The aim of the NSF-supported project is to better understand text recycling, to help build consensus among stakeholders, and to promote ethical and appropriate practice.
+As the use of plagiarism-detection software by academic journals grows, more instances of text recycling are being identified in submitted manuscripts—and yet there is no consensus on what constitutes ethically or legally acceptable practice.
+Text recycling is thus an increasingly important and controversial ethical issue in academic publishing.
+Nonetheless, in spite of the proliferation of journal editorials and guidelines on the topic, little actual research on text recycling has been conducted, and it is rarely addressed in the ethical training of researchers or in scientific writing textbooks or websites.
+The Text Recycling Research Project is the first large-scale investigation of the subject.
+Our aim is to better understand text recycling, to help build consensus among stakeholders, and to promote ethical and appropriate practice.

 In Phase 1, nearly complete, we are learning about text recycling through three research arms: